Carl Heastie: Early life and education

-Born in New York City, Heastie earned a Bachelor of Science degree in Applied Mathematics and Statistics from Stony Brook University in Suffolk County, New York, and a M.B.A. in Finance from Baruch College in New York City.
+Born in New York City, Heastie earned a Bachelor of Science degree in applied mathematics and statistics from Stony Brook University in Suffolk County, New York, and a M.B.A. in finance from Baruch College in New York City.

 Career

-Before his election to the Assembly, Heastie worked as a budget analyst for the New York City Comptroller.
+Before his election to the Assembly, Heastie worked as a budget analyst for the New York City comptroller.
 Heastie has also worked as an adjunct professor at Monroe College.

 New York State Assembly

-Heastie was first elected to the New York State Assembly in 2000 and represents the 83rd District, which covers the Williamsbridge, Wakefield, Edenwald, Eastchester, and Baychester sections of the Northeast Bronx.
+Heastie was first elected to the New York State Assembly in 2000 and represents the 83rd Assembly District, which covers the Williamsbridge, Wakefield, Edenwald, Eastchester, and Baychester sections of the Northeast Bronx.

 Since joining the Assembly, Heastie became one of the lead negotiators for the construction of a new K-8 school in his district.
 He has also sponsored legislation to require mandatory reporting of alleged child abuse of students in New York City.
 He became Chair of the Assembly Labor Committee in 2013.

 Heastie became Chair of the Bronx Democratic Party in 2008, a post that he relinquished after becoming Assembly Speaker in 2015.